webpack-contrib/html-loader/README.md

 #### `boolean`

-The `true` value enables processing of all default elements and attributes, the `false` disable processing of all attributes.
+The `true` value enables the processing of all default elements and attributes, the `false` value disables the processing of all attributes.

 **webpack.config.js**